ccbogel/QualCoder/README.md

 Once python is installed install pyqt5 via these commands:

-sudo pip3 install pyqt5  # on Linux
+Linux: sudo pip3 install pyqt5

-pip install pyqt5  # on Windows
+Windows: pip install pyqt5

 If you are using Windows you can create a shortcut to the QualCoder.py file to start QualCoder.